-China economy improves in second-quarter but delevaraging poses risks - private survey
+China economy improves in second quarter but deleveraging poses risks: private survey

 That reinforced a flurry of recent data and policy makers' comments that indicated authorities were working to curb financial risks and keep the economy on an even keel heading into a key political meeting this year.

-The survey showed surprisingly strong performance in the commodities sector despite some price weakness in the second quarter, with the aluminum sector particularly strong.
+The survey showed surprisingly strong performance in the commodities sector despite some price weakness in the second quarter, with the aluminium sector particularly strong.

-The improving economy, especially the healthy labor market, is no doubt welcome news ahead of a leadership revamp at an autumn congress of the ruling Communist Party of China.
+The improving economy, especially the healthy labour market, is no doubt welcome news ahead of a leadership revamp at an autumn congress of the ruling Communist Party of China.

 Yet signs of stress in the corporate sector pointed to a bumpy ride for businesses.
 CBB said cash flow was negative for many companies and inventory levels in the second quarter was at the highest in the history of the survey.